gothinkster/realworld/spec/README.md

 API URL : https://realworld-temp-api.herokuapp.com/api
 SWAGGER : https://realworld-temp-api.herokuapp.com/api-docs

+#### Limitations

+The usage of the hosted API is free and unlimited.
+However, the visibility of the created content is limited :
+- logged out users see only content created by demo accounts
+- logged in users see only their content and the content created by demo accounts

+Articles, Tags, and Comments are deleted on Sundays to avoid additional costs

 ### Unit test(s)

 Include _at least_ **one** unit test in your repo to demonstrate how testing works (full testing coverage is _not_ required!)